 Out in Space

-Mars Express sees colorful dunes.
+Mars Express sees high altitude clouds.

 The Mars Reconnaissance Orbiter finds clues to the cradle of life.